Spicy Black Eyed Peas With Sausage

 Yes, you can use the canned version in this recipe.
 However, if you have the time, I recommend using dried as they will give the dish a better flavor.

-No, black eyed peas are actually beans.
+No, black-eyed peas are actually beans.

-Instant Pot Spicy Black Eyed Peas With Sausage
+Instant Pot Black Eyed Peas

 Ingredients

-- 1 (16 ounce) bag dry black-eyed peas
+- 1 Bag black-eyed peas 16 ounce bag dry black-eyed peas

 - 1 tablespoon olive oil

-- 1 onion, diced
+- 1 onion diced

-- 2 cups andouille sausage, sliced and halved (or other smoked sausage)
+- 2 cups andouille sausage sliced and halved (or other smoked sausage)

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- 2 cups ham, diced
+- 2 cups ham diced

 - 4 cups chicken broth